 Dr. Hindmarsh has served as President of the Association of Deans of Pharmacy of Canada, the Association of Faculties of Pharmacy of Canada, the Canadian Council for Accreditation of Pharmacy Programs, the Pharmacy Examining Board of Canada and the Canadian Foundation for Pharmacy.
 He has also represented Pharmacy on Hospital Boards in Manitoba and Toronto, and recently completed a term as a member of the Pharmacy Council for the Ontario Government.

-Dr. Hindmarsh is a Fellow of the Canadian Society of Forensic Science and of the Canadian Academy of Health Sciences.
+Dr. Hindmarsh is a Fellow of the Canadian Society of Forensic Science, the Canadian Academy of Health Sciences and the International Pharmaceutical Federation.

 Catherine Schuster RPEBC, R.Ph.T.